vsergeev/zigradio/website/creating-blocks.md

 The `process()` function is the main function of the block, called by the framework repeatedly to convert input samples to output samples.
-The framework deduces the input and output ports and their data types from the type signature of a block's `process()` function.
-Arguments of a constant slice type map to input ports, and those of mutable slice type map to output ports.
-The `process()` function may access and manipulate a block's state through `self` argument.
+The framework deduces the input and output ports and their data types from the type signature of the block's `process()` function.
+Arguments of a constant slice type map to input ports, while those of mutable slice type map to output ports.
+The `process()` function may access and manipulate the block's state through the `self` argument.

 The ZigRadio framework guarantees that `process()` is only called when there are a non-zero amount of input samples available across all inputs, and at